 Let's Talk Popsicle Molds

-There are tons of different choices for popsicle molds!
-There are many shapes, sizes, and materials.
+There is a wide variety of popsicle molds available, featuring different shapes, sizes, and materials.
 The most common types are plastic, stainless steel, or silicone molds.

-I also have a similar stainless steel popsicle mold and this plastic one, which I've had the longest.
+I also have a similar stainless steel popsicle mold and this plastic one, which I've had the longest and it has never failed me!

 The amount of popsicles this recipe yields will depend on the size of your popsicle mold.